-U.S. Benefits HR2 website on the Internet
+U.S. Benefits HR2 Website on the Internet

 You can access the HR2 website on the Internet, from home or at work.
-You can access summary plan descriptions, other benefit information and links to other key benefit websites, such as the BenefitConnection website.
+You can access summary plan descriptions, other benefit information and links to other key benefit websites, such as Benefit Connect.